interactivedatacomics/interactivedatacomics.github.io/getstarted.md

 The specification is written in [Java Script Object Notation (JSON)](https://en.wikipedia.org/wiki/JSON).
 You do not have to be familiar with JSON as our specification is quite simple.
 From here on, you can simply copy-paste our examples and modify them on your own.

-In a nutshell, JSON consiste of key-value pairs in the form of `"key": value`.
+In a nutshell, JSON consists of key-value pairs in the form of `"key": value`.
 The *key*-part is always surrounded by `"`.
 The *value*-part can be one of four types:

 ### Numbes
 Numbers are written as `123`, `1`, `1.0`, `0.545`, `.545`.